Branden Pinder: New York Yankees

 On April 15, 2015, Pinder made his major league debut against the Baltimore Orioles, going one inning and allowing one hit in a 7-5 loss.
 He was optioned to Triple-A on April 21 in exchange for Chasen Shreve.
 He was recalled on May 9 after Chris Martin was placed on the disabled list.
 He was sent back down on May 24 to make room for Jacob Lindgren.
-On June 19, Pinder was called up yet again after Martin was optioned to triple-A. On August 30, Pinder collected his first major league hit, an RBI double, off Atlanta Braves pitcher Jake Brigham.
+On June 19, Pinder was called up yet again after Martin was optioned to Triple-A, but was again sent down on June 25.
+He was again called up on July 18 and then demoted on July 25.
+Pinder was called up on August 2, sent down on August 12, and recalled on August 22.
+On August 30, Pinder collected his first major league hit, an RBI double, off Atlanta Braves pitcher Jake Brigham.
 It would be the only at-bat of his career, giving him a career batting average of 1.000.
 He finished the 2015 season by making 25 relief appearances with an 0-2 record and a 2.93 ERA.

-On April 22, 2016, Pinder was placed on the 15-day disabled list due to a right elbow strain.
-The next day on April 23, an MRI revealed that there was a partially torn UCL in the right elbow.
+On March 30, 2016, Pinder was cut from major league camp in spring training.
+He was called up on April 16.
+Pinder was placed on the 15-day disabled list with a right elbow strain on April 22.
+The next day, an MRI revealed that there was a partially torn UCL in the right elbow.
 After seeking a second opinion with Dr. James Andrews, Pinder decided to forgo the rest of the 2016 season as he chose to have Tommy John surgery.
-On November 8, Pinder was designated for assignment.
-On July 21, 2017, he was released from the Yankees organization.
+On November 8, Pinder was designated for assignment and outrighted to Triple-A. He began his rehab assignment on June 21, 2017.
+On July 27, he was released from the Yankees organization.

 Los Angeles Angels

-The Los Angeles Angels signed Pinder on August 4, 2017.
+On August 3, 2017, Pinder signed a minor league contract with the Los Angeles Angels.
+He was invited to spring training in 2018.
 He was released on June 18, 2018.

 Long Island Ducks

 On June 25, 2018, Pinder signed with the Long Island Ducks of the Atlantic League of Professional Baseball.
 He announced his retirement on July 23, 2018.
+In 10 games 10 innings of relief he struggled terribly going 1-0 with a 9.90 ERA with 5 strikeouts.